 Public health orders do not require face coverings in public spaces, including in post-secondary classrooms, student housing facilities, or workspaces.
 Wearing a mask in most indoor public spaces is a personal choice.
-Masks are still required in some situations like visiting healthcare facilities or on federally-regulated transportation like airplanes or trains.
-Masks are encouraged on public transit and BC Ferries.
+If you are working or visiting in a healthcare facility, follow the precautions in place at the site.

-Some businesses, workplaces or events may choose to require masks.
-Some people may choose to continue to wear a mask because they are more comfortable wearing a mask or because they, or someone in their family, may be at higher risk and want to take extra precautions.
+Some people may choose to continue to wear a mask because they are more comfortable wearing a mask or because they, or someone in their family, may be at higher risk and they want to take extra precautions.
 Be respectful of everyone whether they choose to wear a mask or not.
 It is important to be kind and respectful of other's choices.

 Medical masks, respirators and 3-layer cloth masks are best and should fit closely to the face covering the nose, mouth and chin.